asitdas12/Dr_Diagnosis/README.md

 ## Summary

-**Dr. Diagnosis** is a Python application that **utilizes takes in patient health data and predicts whether a patient has heart disease or diabetes based on which diagnosis the user chooses**
+**Dr. Diagnosis** is a Python application that **takes in patient health data and predicts whether a patient has heart disease or diabetes based on which diagnosis the user chooses**

 ## Application Features